shubhampundhir/Wifi-Simulator-Model/readme.md

-# WiFi 5 Simulation with Multi-User MIMO
+# WiFi-5 Simulation with Multi-User MIMO

 This project simulates the communication process of WiFi 5, utilizing the Multi-User MIMO (MU-MIMO) technique.
 It includes:
 - Simulation of a round-robin scheduling process for users.